FREQUENTLY ASKED QUESTIONS

 Do you offer a transition program for the 4 year old kindergarten groups?
 For the first few weeks of term 1 we will not be offering a full 15 hour program.
 A transition program is offered during this time to ensure a smooth transition for the children into the kindergarten setting.
 This enables both staff and children to become accustomed to each other and the children to their new surroundings.

 How can parents be involved at kindergarten?
-Parents involvement is encouraged and valued at Lipscombe Park Kindergarten.
+Parent involvement is encouraged and valued at Lipscombe Park Kindergarten.
 Parents can help with kindergarten duty, library borrowing, reading stories, helping with activities, or joining the Committee of Management.
 You will need to provide a Working with Children Check.

 Are there incursions or excursions at kindergarten?
 In each term throughout the year there will be several incursions and events at kindergarten as well as excursions for our 4 year old groups.
 Please have a look at our activities calendar to see the type of activities that are happening at kindergarten each term.